Glopix/Cloreco-images/README.md

 ## Current available images of clone benchmark (frameworks)
 The licences of all clone benchmarks remains unchanged.
-In general, all non-Java clone files were removed, the Java clone files were sorted, some scripts for clone detection and evaluation were added and the programs were containerised according to the standards of the ABCD platform.
+In general, all non-Java clone files were removed, the Java clone files were sorted, some scripts for clone detection and evaluation were added and the programs were containerised according to the standards of the Cloreco platform.

 ### BigCloneEval
 Repo: https://github.com/jeffsvajlenko/BigCloneEval